jeremyrayjewell/jeremyrayjewell/README.md

 # Welcome

 I’m Jeremy.
-I work across digital systems, security-oriented analysis, and browser-based media tools.
+I build and analyze small, real-world digital systems — focusing on network behavior, security properties, and observable infrastructure.

 My work combines practical system investigation (logs, networking, infrastructure) with the development of small, focused tools for understanding how software behaves in real environments.
 I also build browser-based media systems using WebAudio and Three.js as part of my Aggregatron project.